kiegroup/kie-soup/kie-soup-dataset/kie-soup-dataset-elasticsearch/README.md

 * String fields that are not analyzed are considered LABEL column types in Dashbuilder.
 * NOTE: An analyzed index field in the ELS instance cannot be never used as <code>LABEL</code> column type for Dashbuilder.
 Why?
 Dashbuilder is not a text indexing engine neither a client.
-The LABEL column type is used internally for data set indexing and grouping operations, and the values for this column type are considered to be not analyzed in order to be consisent with other data providers and the Data Set API.
+The LABEL column type is used internally for data set indexing and grouping operations, and the values for this column type are considered to be not analyzed in order to be consistent with other data providers and the Data Set API.
 If your index field have to be analyzed due to any external constraints, and you need it as a LABEL column type, you can do some workarounds such as using multi fields and generating different columns, for example, to achieve the use of different analyzers for same document type's field.
 * NOTE: Case sensitiveness in String fields is determined by the field analyzer used in your mappings.
 For more information read the section *Elastic Search Query builder* and consider the use of multi fields for applying different analyzers on same field.